quickstrom/quickstrom/webcheck.md

 # Temporal Logic of Web Applications

-In WebCheck, the behavior of a web application is specified using the Temporal Logic of Web Applications (TLWA).
-It\'s a first-order temporal logic, heavily inspired by TLA+ and LTL, most notably adding web-specific operators.
+In WebCheck, the behavior of a web application is specified using a custom specification language based on PureScript.
+It\'s a first-order temporal logic and functional language, heavily inspired by TLA+ and LTL, most notably adding web-specific operators.

-Like in TLA+, specifications in TLWA are based on state machines.
+Like in TLA+, specifications in WebCheck are based on state machines.
 A *behavior* is a sequence of states.
 A *step* is a tuple of two successive states in a behavior.
 A specification describes valid *behaviors* of a web application in terms of valid states and transitions between states.

-In TLWA, a syntactic form is called a *formula*, and every formula evalutes to a *value*.
+In WebCheck, a syntactic form is called a *formula*, and every formula evalutes to a *value*.
 A *proposition* is a boolean formula, evaluating to either true or false.
-Formulae can also evaluate to text, numbers, sequences, and sets.

 ## Syntax